matttunwashe/check-your-birth-year/README.md

 Was to make a program that calculates your birth year.

 ### Summary
-This is a JavaScript program that tells user their birth year by simply stating their age.
+This is a JavaScript program that tells the user their birth year by simply asking the user to state their age.